 Ally offers high-interest savings accounts with no minimum balance requirements and interest checking with no monthly maintenance fees.

 You can put money in money market accounts, CD's, and other investments or take out loans from Ally.

 While you can access your account to withdraw money at over 43,000 Allpoint ATM's, one thing you can't do is deposit cash into your Ally account.

 You can easily move money between Ally and other banks if you plan ahead.
 It just takes a few days for transfers to occur between financial institutions.

 Ally's customer service is also available 24/7 if you have questions or concerns.

 Ally offers more financial services than I can write about in this review.
 I have only used their savings and checking accounts.
 Check out the Ally website to learn more about all that Ally offers its customers.

 My Experience with Ally

-This may seem silly to people who have used online banks for years, but I’ve always been able to walk in my bank and talk to someone if I had questions.
+This may seem silly to people who have used online banks for years, but I've always been able to walk into my bank and talk to someone if I had questions.